• Skip to primary navigation

 Apricot ice cream tastes like summer with that incredible swirl of apricot preserves running through it!
 Or substitute any jam you prefer - you'll love the flexibility and flavor profile of this no-churn ice cream recipe.

-You might also enjoy my apricot preserves recipe.
+You might also enjoy my apricot preserves and apricot jam with brown sugar recipe.

 For ease of browsing, find all of my baking and dessert recipes in one place.